Traveling Waves for Nonlocal Derivative Nonlinear Schr\"odinger Equations: A Variational Characterization: Introduction

 In Section \ref{section 2}, we apply a gauge transformation to simplify the derivative cubic terms in \eqref{nonlocal DNLS}, so this nonlinearity can be reduced to a single derivative term with a simpler structure.
 We then impose a traveling-wave ansatz and factor out the spatial phase $e^{-i c x / 2}$, yielding an ODE with a nonlocal term.
 Following \cite{Colin2006}, we further simplify this ODE so that it no longer depends on the complex conjugate.

 In Sections \ref{section 3} and \ref{section 4}, we consider subcritical and critical minimization problems involving the Nehari functional.
 In both cases, the action functional is unbounded from below; therefore, we replace it with a positive functional and enlarge the constraint set.
 We then prove the equivalence of the resulting minimization problems.
-A similar approach is used in the context of a two-parameter family of solitary wave solutions for the derivative NLS; see, for example, \cite{Miao2018} and \cite{Fukaya2017}.
+A similar approach is used in the context of a two-parameter family of solitary wave solutions for the derivative NLS; see, for example, \cite{Fukaya2017} and \cite{Miao2018}.

 Since the equation \eqref{nonlocal DNLS} contains many parameters, several different cases arise.
-In Section \ref{section 5}, we study a minimization problem for a coercive functional under constraints involving the nonlocal mean-flow term and the quartic term.
+In Section \ref{section 5}, we study a minimization problem for a coercive functional under constraints involving the nonlocal and local quartic term.
 The main tool is Lions’ concentration-compactness principle, which yields the existence of a minimizer.
-Related applications of this method can be found in \cite{Levandosky1999, Chen2011, Kabakouala2018, Duran2024, Borluk2026}.
+Related applications of this method can be found in \cite{Borluk2026, Chen2011, Duran2024, Kabakouala2018, Levandosky1999}.

 In Section \ref{section 6}, the action functional takes negative values, and the quartic term appears as a constraint.
 The existence of a minimizer is also derived from Lions’ concentration-compactness principle.
-Similar phenomena have been observed in other contexts, see e.g. \cite{kichenassamy, Albert1999, Pava1999, Nguyen2011}.
+Similar phenomena have been observed in other contexts, see e.g. \cite{Albert1999, Pava1999, kichenassamy, Nguyen2011}.

 In Section \ref{section 7}, we establish the nonexistence of smooth traveling wave solutions with weighted decay conditions by using Pohozaev-type identities.